ERC Consolidator Grant 2025 · 60 months

 Associate Professor · TU Delft · Transport & Planning

 Shadi co-founded and co-directs the Sustainable Urban Multimodal Mobility (SUM) Lab at TU Delft.
-Her research sits at the intersection of operations research, transportation engineering, and behavioural modelling — with a track record of bringing choice-based optimization into transport planning.
+Her research sits at the intersection of operations research, transportation engineering, and behavioural modelling.

 She holds a PhD in operations research from Polytechnique Montréal, has been a visiting scholar at MIT and Georgia Tech, and was a Marie Curie Postdoctoral Fellow at EPFL.
 Recent recognitions include the INFORMS Early Career Award and a Meritorious Service Award from Transportation Science.